Signor-Koala/koss_NixOS/README.md

-# koss_NixOS
+# NixOS
-Presentation on NixOS for the task rounf of KOSS
+A short presentation on NixOS for the task round of KOSS